MetExplore/dexom/README.md

 results = dexom(model, methodOptions, enumOptions);
 ```

-The method returns a structure with many outputs that are usefu for posterior analysis of the results.
+The method returns a structure with the results and many other useful output values for posterior analysis of the results.
 In order to extract the unique solutions as row binary vectors (indicating with 1s the selected reactions from the model), you can use the method `getUniqueAcceptedSolutions`:

 ```matlab
 solutions = getUniqueAcceptedSolutions(results);